sidhants25/AdvancedSnake/README.md

 **Note that the music/sound effect files are all in the package but the destination path will have to be changed in the SnakeZoo and Board classes.
 (Tip: search ".wav" to find these paths).

-**Use the Run_Game class to launch the game in a new window.
+**Use the RUN_GAME class to launch the game in a new window.